jarrodmillman/rcsds/standard/git-intro.rst

 .. note::
-  The content of this tutorial was adapted from Fernando Perez' `Lecture notes (in IPython Notebook format) on Reproducible Science And Modern Scientific Software <https://github.com/fperez/reprosw/blob/master/Version%20Control.ipynb>`_.
+  The content of this tutorial was adapted from Fernando Pérez' `Lecture notes (in IPython Notebook format) on Reproducible Science And Modern Scientific Software <https://github.com/fperez/reprosw/blob/master/Version%20Control.ipynb>`_.